Listen to this article:

 Blood circulation is vital for healthy functioning organs.
 Studies have found that yoga helps reduce blood pressure and prevent cardiovascular disease.
 Hanging upside down benefits your entire body by moving blood to your brain and heart.
 Poses that rotate your body also help to move stagnant blood through your veins and arteries, which improves overall circulation.

-When you practice aerial yoga that is more vigorous and core-challenging, you will also notice your heart rate rising and pumping more blood to your working muscles.
+When you practice aerial yoga which is more vigorous and core-challenging, you will also notice your heart rate rising and pumping more blood to your working muscles.
 A study from the American Council on Exercise (ACE) also found that aerial yogis have a significant reduction in risk factors linked to heart disease.

 Does aerial yoga help lose weight?